Understanding the Value of Your Business Ecosystem

 And hey, we get it.
 Who doesn’t have that comfy pair of slippers that you refuse to throw out?
 But eventually, those slippers get so chewed up by the dog and by time that they need to be replaced.
 In this day and age, you cannot waste employee resources on cobbling together ways to meet different integration requirements from a trading partner because they use a different protocol or non-standard data format.
 You need to expand your business ecosystem to places it’s never been before, and the way to do that is through a business ecosystem integration platform.

 Companies need to ensure that they can seamlessly exchange business data with all aspects of their ecosystems, from trading partners and customers to third-party vendors and SaaS applications.
-This is why your business ecosystem is the core of your organization, and without the right in place to handle it, you will not be serving the best needs of your ecosystem partners.
+This is why your business ecosystem is the core of your organization, and without the right integration technology in place to handle it, you will not be serving the best needs of your ecosystem partners.

 What is a Business Ecosystem?